raspibolt/raspibolt/lightning-mobile-wallet.md

 {: .no_toc }

 We install [Zeus](https://zeusln.app/){:target="_blank"}, a cross-platform mobile app that connect to your LN node over Tor.
-Make payments with lightning or on-chain and manage your channels wihle you're on the go.
+Make payments with lightning or on-chain and manage your channels while you're on the go.

 ![Zeus](images/zeus.png)